How long did it take Noah to build the ark?

 Question: How long did it take Noah to build the ark?
 How old was Noah when he built it and when the flood occurred?

 In 2328 B.C., the year of the flood, Noah was six hundred years old (Genesis 9:29).
 He was a man of faith (Hebrews 11:5 - 7) who walked with God (meaning he obeyed Him and His commandments - see Genesis 6:9 and 1John 2:3 - 6, 5:2 - 3) and who would live a long life of 950 years.
-It was because he feared the Lord that God chose him to construct an ark (ship) to save a host of animals from extinction.
+It was because he feared the Lord that God chose him to build an ark (ship) to save animals from extinction.

 The ark not only was it the biggest ship built up to that time, it would be the largest sailing vessel man would construct until around the 1800's A.D.!
 It displaced (at a draught of 15 cubits) more than 22,000 tons of water.
 God told Noah to make a ship that would have over 101,000 square feet (9,383 square meters) of floor space.
 Because it was built on the 1:6 ratio (50 cubits: 300 cubits) modern naval architecture reveals is the most stable for ocean going vessels, it would be almost impossible to turn the ship over!